Relativistic time-dependent quantum dynamics across supercritical barriers for Klein-Gordon and Dirac particles: Introduction

 In this paper we will develop a time-dependent wavepacket treatment suited to investigate the dynamics of spin-0 bosons and spin-1/2 fermions in model supercriticial barriers.
 In order to develop our semi-analytic wavepacket approach, we will rely on a Multiple Scattering Expansion (MSE).\ We will see that the nature of the MSE is different for solutions of the Klein-Gordon and Dirac equations.
 In the Klein-Gordon case, the MSE diverges, physically corresponding to charge creation as the wavepacket hits a barrier's edge.
 This implies that the usual connection formulas between wavefunctions in different regions -- which are obeyed when a single step potential is considered -- are not applicable when dealing with supercritical barriers.
 Employing connection formulas leads to inconsistencies, like superluminal traversal times, that were recently noted \cite{xue} though (incorrectly, as we will see) attributed to the limitations of the first quantized formalism.
-This is why it is crucial to take into account the multiple scattering process inside the barrier.
 In the Dirac case, the MSE converges, as no charge is created when the wavepacket hits the barrier.
 This leads to an interpretation of Klein tunneling that is qualitatively different from the bosonic case.
 This also ensures that the connection formulas, that have been employed in a countless number of works, remain valid.
-Our semi-analytical wavepacket treatment will be compared for both the Klein-Gordon and Dirac cases to exact numerical results obtained from finite-difference computations.

 The multiple scattering expansion will be given in Sec.\ \ref{sec2}, after introducing the model barriers we will be working with.
-This will be employed in Sec. \ref{sec3} to build wavepackets.
-We will first detail the construction of wavepackets from plane-wave expansions weighted by the scattering amplitudes.
+These ingredients will be employed in Sec. \ref{sec3} to build wavepackets.
 We will then give a couple of examples displaying the dynamics of a bosonic or fermionic particle impinging on a supercritical barrier.
 Our wavepacket results will be compared to numerical solutions obtained from a code we have developed to solve numerically the relativistic wave equations.
 Our results will be discussed in Sec. \ref{sec4}.
 We will more specifically focus on the extent to which the Klein paradox can be accounted for within a first quantized framework.
-We close the paper by a Conclusion (Sec.\ \ref{conc}), and two Appendices give additional detail on the multiple scattering expansion and on the finite-difference scheme employed for the numerical computations.
+We close the paper by a Conclusion.